-I understand that pontoon boat flooring isn’t an exciting subject to talk about but it can be very important.
+I understand that pontoon boat flooring isn’t an exciting subject to talk about, but we should talk about it.
+And the reason why is as follows.
 If you like fishing, carpet flooring won’t be the best option.
-On the other hand, if you like comfort on your boat you might want to avoid aluminum flooring.
+On the other hand, if you like comfort on your boat, you might want to avoid aluminum flooring.

 Thankfully, there are many different boat flooring options available.

 Let’s understand some of the major differences between boat flooring.
-These differences include price per square foot, the look of the flooring, flooring durability, and more.
+These differences include price per square foot, the flooring’s look, flooring durability, and more.

-With this, let’s bring some insight as to which type of boat flooring is best for you.
+With this, let’s bring some insight into which type of boat flooring is best for you.
 We will compare them side by side and discuss the pros and cons of each flooring individually!

 One of the reasons why people love pontoons is because they can customize them in many ways.
 One of the custom options is flooring.